cjdbarlow/Part-One/gas-flow.md

 ##Hot Wire Flowmeter
 Components:
-* Two fine platium wires in the gas circuit
+* Two fine platinum wires in the gas circuit
     * One heated to 180°C at OL.min<sup>-1</sup>
     * One at 0°C
 * Ammeter